DeannaCarina/ELHTRadiology/README.md

     <li>Re-run the web page through the <a href="https://wave.webaim.org/" target="_blank">Wave Accessibility</a> tool</li>
 </ol>

-#### Django Testing
-By following a Django testing tutorial on Youtube, which can be found <a href="https://www.youtube.com/watch?v=IKnp2ckuhzg&list=PLbpAWbHbi5rMF2j5n6imm0enrSD9eQUaM&index=4"><strong>HERE</strong></a> I have written some basic tests to check the urls.py and the views.py files.
-I wasn't very confident in doing this, and much prefer carrying out manual testing which can be seen above.

 #### Home page, contact page, privacy page, thanks page, 500, 403 and 404
 <img src="readmeassets/access-main.png">